By Nikolas Vogt

 Most of Silicon Valley’s marketing and product organizations understand the importance of Growth Hacking or, how they call it, Growth.
 It is an essential part of it; basically the DNA of the most successful tech companies.
 In Europe, most internet companies do not know what Growth Hacking is, nor do many use it.
 Our recent Growth Akademie research showed that 74% of digital professionals have not heard of the term “Growth Hacking” or have not had experience with it.¹

 Many people promote Growth Hacking as a silver bullet or a collection of secret growth hacks or quick fixes.
 This view is too short-sighted.
 So what does Growth Hacking actually mean?
-The most applicable definition is from growth expert Andrew Chen: Growth Hacking is a multi-disciplinary skill set combining elements of marketing, product management, data analytics, and coding to answer the question “How do I get and retain customers?”.
-It basically enables your product to market itself by optimizing the entire customer lifecycle or by plugging it into big platforms.
-Additionally, most growth tactics are free or do not require big budgets.²
+The most applicable definition is from growth expert Andrew Chen: Based on the most popular definitions by growth pioneers Sean Ellis and Andrew Chen, Growth Hacking is a structured answer to ”How to acquire and retain customers?” that involves (often free) approaches which allow your product to market itself.² It is grounded in rapid experimentation and leverages big platforms.

 Here are some examples of typical Growth Hacking approaches:

 To uplevel your career with Growth Hacking, join the waitlist for our intensive 6-week online course.
 Growth leaders from Silicon Valley and the European Tech Scene teach Google, Amazon, Project A, Netflix, TikTok, N26, and other tech giants acquire and retain customers.

 The most successful businesses in Silicon Valley learned that relentless experimentation is key for growth.
 A fellow Google growth expert summed it up as follows:

 "Traffic that does not contribute to experiments is a lost learning opportunity.
 Always be experimenting."